-In the first quarter of fiscal 2011 and 2010, the Company granted a target number of 98,358 and 91,807 performance stock unit awards, respectively, to various employees of the Company, including executive officers.
+In the first half of fiscal 2011 and 2010, the Company granted a target number of 98,358 and 91,807 performance stock unit awards, respectively, to various employees of the Company, including executive officers.
 The performance stock unit awards granted in fiscal 2011 will vest if the Company achieves a specified target objective relating to consolidated economic profit (as defined in the Performance Stock Unit Award Grant Agreement) in the cumulative three fiscal year period ending June 30, 2013.
 The performance stock unit awards granted in fiscal 2011 are subject to adjustment if the Company's economic profit for the period falls below or exceeds the specified target objective, and the maximum number of performance stock units that can be awarded if the target objective is exceeded is 118,030.
-B ased upon actual results to date and the probability of achieving the targeted performance levels, the Company is accruing the performance stock unit awards granted in fiscal 2011 at the target level.
+Base d upon actual results to date and the probability of achieving the targeted performance levels, the Company is accruing the performance stock unit awards granted in fiscal 2011 at the target level.
 The performance stock unit awards granted in fiscal 2010 will vest if the Company achieves a specified target objective relating to consolidated economic profit (as defined in the Performance Stock Unit Award Grant Agreement) in the cumulative three fiscal year period ending June 30, 2012.
 The performance stock unit awards granted in fiscal 2010 are subject to adjustment if the Company's economic profit for the period falls below or exceeds the specified target objective, and the maximum number of performance stock units that can be awarded if the target objective is exceeded is 110,168.
-Based upon actual results to date and the probability of achieving the threshold performance levels, the Company is accruing the performance stock unit awards granted in fiscal 2010 at the threshold level.
+Based upon actual results to date and the probability of achieving the threshold performance levels, the Company is accruing the performance stock unit awards granted in fiscal 2010 at the th reshold level.
 Previous to the first quarter of fiscal 2011, the Company was not accruing for the performance stock unit awards granted in fiscal 2010 based upon the low probability of achieving the threshold performance levels.
-There were 278,665 and 233,065 unvested stock unit awards outstanding at September 24, 2010 and September 25, 2009, respectively.
+There were 278,665 and 233,065 unvested stock unit awards outstanding at December 31, 2010 and December 25, 2009, respectively.
 The performance stock unit awards are remeasured at fair-value based upon the Company's stock price at the end of each reporting period.
 The fair-value of the stock unit awards are expensed over the performance period for the shares that are expected to ultimately vest.
-The compensation expense for the three months ended September 24, 2010 and September 25, 2009, related to the performance stock unit award grants, approximated \$461,000 and \$0, respectively.
+The compensation expense for the three and six months ended December 31, 2010, related to the performance stock unit awards, approximated \$1,002,000 and \$1,463,000, respectively.
+There was no compensation expense for the three and six months ended D ecember 25, 2009 due to the low probability of achieving threshold performance levels.